davidsaltacc/shadowclient/info.md

 * eased sliders (sliders, but with easing, so it's easier to configure some values)
 * ui animations
 * use setting change callbacks instead of manual changing, I didn't know we had callbacks lol
+* fix shadowhud rendering, the new font renderer breaks it a bit